boltlabs-inc/zip-spec/zip-bolt-support.rst

 4.4 Channel Closing
 -------------
-The customer initiates channel closing by posting a closing transaction that spends from the multi-signature address with a witness that satisfies the witnessScript and the ``OP_BOLT`` opcode: the closure token and the two transaction outputs to the customer (``txout[0]``) and merchant (``txout[1]``).
-Note that the closure token consists of (a) Mode ID: 2 and (b) a merchant signature on the latest wallet state, which includes the current wallet public key and channel balance.
-The customer’s transaction output is timelocked, while the merchant is able to spend immediately.
+The customer initiates channel closing by posting a closing transaction that spends from the multi-signature address with a witness that satisfies the witnessScript and the ``OP_BOLT`` opcode in mode 1.
+This consists of a closing token (i.e., merchant signature on the wallet state) or an opening of the initial wallet commitment (if there were no payments on the channel via mode 2).

-***Why isn't this updated to have closing transactions for merchant as well****
+Once the timeout has been reached, the customer can post a transaction that claims the output of the customer closing transaction to another output.
+Before the timeout, the merchant can claim the funds from the ``to_customer`` output by posting a revocation token (via mode 3), if they have one.
+The merchant can immediately claim the ``to_merchant`` output from the customer closing transaction by presenting their P2WPKH address.

+The customer initiates channel closing ... **ADD MERCHANT LOGIC HERE**

 Reference Implementation
 ========================